-I am a Research Economist at the Federal Reserve Bank of New York in the Labor and Product Market Studies group.
-I obtained my Ph.D. from the University of Chicago, where I was a Postdoctoral Fellow prior to joining the Fed.
+I am a Research Economist at the Federal Reserve Bank of New York in Labor and Product Markets.
+I obtained my Ph.D. from the University of Chicago.

 My main research is in macroeconomics, with an emphasis on firm dynamics, productivity, and economic growth.
 For more, find my research page or my CV.
 Contact: jeremy.pearce@ny.frb.org.